seizo-hiro/react-counter-app/README.md

 # react-counter-app

+I created Counter Application in React.js.

-This application is ready to be published at this URL.
+This application works at this URL.

 https://seizo-hiro.github.io/react-counter-app/